Subscribe Today & Receive 15% Off

 Key Takeaways

-Is Lion's mane mushroom psychedelic?
+Is Lion's Mane mushroom psychedelic?
 Fortunately, no, it is not.
 Psychedelic mushrooms, commonly referred to as magic mushrooms, are varieties of mushrooms that contain psilocybin, a psychedelic substance that occurs naturally and gives users a high.
-Psilocybin is not present in Lion's Mane; hence you do not have to worry about Lion's mane psychedelic effects.
+Psilocybin is not present in Lion's Mane; hence you do not have to worry about Lion's Mane psychedelic effects.

 Lion's mane mushroom, however, has many mental health benefits.
 Studies show that this type of fungi functions as a brain health booster, with each dose you add to your diet providing positive changes in your cognitive function.
 The mushroom boosts your memory, fights brain fog, gives you clarity, and even fights brain health issues like Alzheimer's and dementia.